Lux-AI-Challenge/Lux-Design-S1/kits/cpp/README.md

 Now navigate to that folder via command line e.g. `cd simple` or for windows `chdir simple`.

-Your main code will go into `main.cpp` and you can use create other files to help you as well.
+Your main code will go into `main.cpp` and you can create other files to help you as well.
 You should leave `main.py, compile.sh, package-lock.json, package.json` and the entire `lux` and `internals` subfolders alone.
 Read the `main.cpp` file to get an idea of how a bot is programmed and a feel for the C++ API.

 To be able to run on competition servers, we provide two options, either compile code on Ubuntu 18.04 into a binary via Docker, or transpile the code.
 Instructions for compilation are [here](#Compiling-Bot-for-submission), for transpilation are [here](#Transpiling-Bot-for-submission)